jnwalker2/multispecies-malaria-model/README.md

 The sensetivity analysis, incorporation of some interactions and general edits throughout were contributed by Edmond Chang.

-Preparation of code for scenario modelling, incorporation of population treatment strategies (such as mass drug administration), and some interactions were contributed by Camelia Walker.
+Preparation of code for scenario modelling, incorporation of population treatment strategies (such as mass drug administration) and some interactions were contributed by Camelia Walker.

 # Usage
 To run the model, put all files in this repository (including **stored/**) in